 CP Mono is inspired by the letter style of British car plates.
 The OpenType Font features SmallCaps and Stylistic Alternates in five weights from Extra-Light to Black.

 CP Mono Wood is the handmade companion to the digital version, equipped with magnetic pads to make them sticky on metallic surfaces.
 It’s an ongoing project and more letters will be cut as required.
 So far, there are sets in yellow, red, blue, white, black and “nature”.

-Bloc is an alphabet cut from a square-shape, so it’s mono-spaced too.
-It’s simple, bold, blocky and has a friendly comic-look.
+Bloc is an alphabet cut from a square-shape, so it’s mono-spaced, bold and bloccesque.

 Cinema Paris is a digitzed and slightly modified version of billboard letters of the Cinema Paris → in Berlin.
-Merci Bien! for letting me photograph the letters, wich were probably made (not designed) in the 1970′s.
-It’s a caps-only font for short text and headline use.
+Merci Bien! for letting me photograph the letters.

 Swing is based on the logo-type of a polish railroad company.
 I liked the vivid letter forms and tried to preserve the inconsistent stroke weight and direction (an imaginary angle, the paintbrush was held).